Transvaginal Mesh Cases

 The Four Issues Revealed by the FDA Review On Transvaginal Mesh

-- Transvaginal mesh POP (Pelvic organ prolapse occurs when a pelvic organ-such as your bladder-drops (prolapses) from its normal spot in your lower belly and pushes against the walls of your vagina) repair increases patient risks not found in traditional non-mesh POP repair.
+- Transvaginal mesh POP (pelvic organ prolapse occurs when a pelvic organ-such as your bladder-drops (prolapses) from its normal position the lower abdomen and pushes against the walls of the vagina) repair increases patient risks not found in traditional non-mesh POP repair.

-- Transvaginal mesh surgery carries a higher risk of mesh complications than abdominal mesh surgery for POP repair.
+- Transvaginal mesh surgery carries a higher risk of mesh complications than non-mesh surgery for POP repair.

 - There may not be any better symptomatic results when using transvaginal mesh to strengthen tissue between the bladder and vagina compared to traditional non-mesh POP repair.

-If you are a plaintiff in a TV Mesh case, you may be eligible for a lawsuit cash advance from Fair Rate Funding.
-If you are in need of immediate cash while waiting for compensation on your case, Fair Rate Funding can provide a lawsuit loan to help pay for your expenses while your case is being litigated.
+If you are a plaintiff in a TV Mesh case, you may eligible for settlement funding from Fair Rate Funding.
+If you are in the need of immediate cash while waiting for compensation on your case, PFair Rate Funding can provide settlement funding to help pay for your expenses while your case is being litigated.

-We know you have a choice of lawsuit cash advance funding companies and are happy to assist you in your time of need.
-To obtain lawsuit funding loans in the quickest and easiest manner, please fill out the submission form on this page.
+We know you have a choice of lawsuit settlement funding companies and are happy to assist you in your time of need.
+To obtain settlement funding in the quickest and easiest manner, please fill out the submission form on this page.
 One of our agents will contact you immediately and start the process.
 You can then simply sit back and allow Fair Rate Funding to do its job.
-We regularly process and provide lawsuit cash advances within 24 hours of receiving the paperwork from your attorney.
+We regularly process and settlement funding within 24 hours of receiving the paperwork from your attorney.

-We provide lawsuit funding for TV Mesh lawsuits for the following states: Alaska, Arizona, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Indiana, Iowa, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and the District of Columbia D.C.
+We provide lawsuit settlement funding for TV Mesh lawsuits for the following states: Alabama, Alaska, Arizona, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and the District of Columbia D.C.

-*Call Fair Rate Funding for details on TV Mesh case and their eligibility for lawsuit cash advance funding.
+*Call Fair Rate Funding for details on TV Mesh case and their eligibility for settlement funding.